wpaccessibility/wp-a11y-docs/CONTRIBUTING.md

 - **Give Accessibility Feedback**
   Testing the site, pointing out unclear documentation, or sharing examples (do’s and don’ts) is a valuable contribution.

+For more details, see the [Contribute pages](https://wpaccessibility.org/docs/contribute/).
+All contributors will also be listed on the [**Contributors page**](https://wpaccessibility.org/docs/contributors/) as a thank you for their help.

 *In short: if you can write, review, or test, you can contribute — no coding required!*